TheVoltageVikingRam/CadenceProficiency/Transmission_Gate/README.md

 # 🔀 Transmission Gate using GPDK 90nm

-This repository showcases the complete analog design flow of a **Transmission Gate** implemented using **Cadence Virtuoso** with the **GPDK 90nm** technology.
-The project includes schematic capture, layout, simulations, verification, and power analysis.
+This repository showcases the complete analog design flow of a **Transmission Gate**, implemented using **Cadence Virtuoso** with the **GPDK 90nm** technology.
+It includes schematic design, layout, simulation, verification, and energy analysis.

 ---